mongock/flamingock-project/README.md

 # TODO
 - Inject ConnectionEngine's dependencies to runtimeHelper
   - Divide dependencies inside the DependencyManager between standard and "priority"/"isolated"/"specific"
-  - To what component the dependency should be injected to?
-Runtime(delegating to DependencyManager), DependencyManager directly?
-  - Inject DependencyContext/DependencyInjector(current DependencyManager) and proxy and generate RuntimeHelper?.
-- Implement Mongock transaction wrapper
 - Sort changeUnits
 - Lock